 Dov Charney, founder, CEO and president of American Apparel, has been hailed by many anti-sweatshop activists as a pioneer in the fair treatment of garment workers in Los Angeles, in an industry notorious for substandard working conditions and abuse.
-But now, a competing, unflattering reputation is beginning to overtake his good press, as allegations of sexual harassment come to light.
+It's a reputation, along with a...

 Andrea Hodos cuts a sprightly figure directing 14-year-old Sophie Porter-Zasada, dancing the biblical story of Sarah laughing as she hears of her pregnancy with Isaac.

 A dancer by training, Hodos guides Sophie through movements that cause Sophie to curl into herself at Sarah's...

 Born-again Christian youth pastor Shari Putney is standing at the top of a stairway outside a theater in Hollywood presiding over a group of young adults, decked out in a sequined, pale-blue mother-of-the-bride dress and a huge diamond cross.
 Clearly subscribing to the theory that...

 August 28, 2003 | 8:00 pm

 A 7-year-old boy with severe disabilities who usually spends his days in an unresponsive haze in his wheelchair is running his fingers through the mane of a miniature pony named Chocolate -- and giggling.

 "It's a miracle," his mother tells Pepper Salter Edmiston, the founder of the...

 October 17, 2002 | 8:00 pm